 Going back to Rantepao in the afternoon might be a bit challenging, a pick-up gave me a ride and he dropped me when we met a minibus heading back to Rantepao (15’000Rp).

 I recommend to everyone to stay at least one night in Batutumonga.
 It also makes sense to stay most of your time in Batutumonga instead of Rantepao.
-There is a couple of accomodations (starting at about 150’000Rp for a double room, most of them are charged 200’000Rp) also doing restaurants.
+There are a couple of accomodations (starting at about 150’000Rp for a double room, most of them are charged 200’000Rp) also doing restaurants.
 They aim at group tour for lunch and are much calmer at night.

 The region of Batutumonga might be one of the nicest of all Toraja.
 My advice would be to do a few day-trip (I made a subsections for each idea below) from your accomodation to simply enjoy the beautiful countryside.
 The 4 following pictures have been taken in August, I visited again in October, most of the rice had been harvested.

 For those keen on hiking, you could get up Mount Sesean in about 1h from Batutumonga where you have a great view over the valley.
 I wasn’t really fortunate about the weather.

 The large ricefields are the view you get in virtually every homestay in Batutumonga with clear weather.